Home > Analyses > Healthcare > Pfizer Inc.

 Weaknesses

-• declining revenue growth
+• declining revenue and net income growth

-• negative ROIC trend
+• moderate ROIC trend

 Opportunities

-• expansion in emerging markets
+• expanding emerging markets

-• strategic collaborations
+• strategic collaborations with biotech firms

 Threats